smnorris/bcddr/README.md

 # Drainage Density Ruggedness (DDR)

-Melton, 1957: the dimensionless product of drainage density (stream length per unit area – km/km2) and total elevation relief.
+> The dimensionless product of drainage density (stream length per unit area – km/km2) and total elevation relief.

+— Melton, 1957

-Schumm, 1956: the difference between the highest and lowest points in the watershed, relative to watershed length (in km).
+> The difference between the highest and lowest points in the watershed, relative to watershed length (in km).

+— Schumm, 1956

+> The potential for rapid runoff delivery to and through streams, which may contribute to harmful flood events

+— Patton and Baker, 1976

 DDR is binned into 3 classes: